 “When it originally aired on public broadcasting, All Creatures Great and Small captured the hearts of millions of television viewers,” says Rebecca Eaton, Executive Producer of MASTERPIECE.
 “We promise that the new series will have all the wit, warmth, and quirky charm of the original – and of course, lots of irresistible animals.”
 Sounds perfect.

-Read on for details about “All Creatures Great and Small” and to see the first photos.
+Read on for details about “All Creatures Great and Small,” premiere date, to watch the official trailer, and to see the first photos, including that of a new cast member, announced in August.

 What is All Creatures Great and Small about?